 Making and receiving NPP Payments using PayID

 PayID payments are supported by the New Payments Platform; new infrastructure built by Australian banks to enable customers of different banks to make real time payments to each other, 24 hours a day, seven days a week.

 Before you can create your PayID to receive payments into your account, you have to prove that you either own or are authorised to use your chosen PayID, and that you have an eligible account.

 Even though PayIDs are much easier to use than a BSB and account number, you still must ensure you enter the correct PayID details and check the payee’s PayID name before sending a payment.
 If you do make a mistake, you should contact your bank immediately.

 Choosing a PayID and PayID Name

-You must be able to prove that you own or are authorised to use the information you have chosen to be your PayID before you can use it to receive NPP Payments.
-Your financial institution may ask you to provide evidence.
+You must be able to prove that you own or are authorised to use the information you have chosen to be your PayID before you can use it to receive New Payments Platform payments.
+Your financial institution may ask you to provide evidence to prove this.

 Your PayID may be your phone number, email address, ABN/ACN or Organisation ID depending on your financial institution’s policy.
 Some PayID types, for example Organisation IDs, are restricted to business customers and organisations.
 Only eligible customers will be able to create a PayID that is a restricted PayID Type.

 Your PayID name will be displayed to payers as a confirmation step before the payment is made.
 What you can use as a PayID name is at the discretion of your financial institution, but as a guide your PayID name should be representative of your account name.